Stanislau-Senkevich/OS_BSU/Lab_3/README.md

-# Lab_3 Project
+# Lab 3

-This project consists of three files: `worker.h`, `worker.cpp`, and `main.cpp`, which collectively demonstrate a multithreading scenario in C++ using Windows API.
-The purpose is to illustrate thread synchronization and communication using events and critical sections.
+This project consists of three files: `worker.h`, `worker.cpp`, and `main.cpp`, which collectively implements a solution for the third lab work.

 ## Files